 Saturdays at 10 pm on WQED-13.1

-Filmmakers Corner returns for a fifth season of films and filmmakers.
+Filmmakers Corner returns for a sixth season of localore film and video.
 Host Minette Seate gives viewers a screening room pass for drama, documentary, animation and more.
 Episodes also feature interviews with the folks behind the films and film festivals that you won’t want to miss.

 There are no upcoming episodes currently listed.

 Fraser Kershaw is a man on a mission.
 The State College native dedicates himself to the work of bringing clean drinking water to people-in-need and encouraging others to do the same.
 “Behind The Water: A War Against Our Generation” is an upcoming documentary featuring Kershaw and directed by nature cinematographer Doug Clevenger.
 You can see the trailer for yourself and find out more at: behindthewater.com.

 Host Minette Seate talks to Dave Dunlap about his film "759 Dresden," a documentary on the unsolved triple-homicide that devastated the small town of East Liverpool Ohio in the 1970's.
 The film, and the crime upon which it was based, was recently featured in this article in the Pittsburgh Post-Gazette.

 Filmmakers Corner: A Shorts Show